Kangaru94/Horse_Shooter_9000/README.md

 Play it here:
 https://kangaru94.itch.io/horse-shooter-9000?secret=VxDMJnRVrTktiB0lymsToQ9wfM

-Might release a second version with a restart option
+Might release a second version with a restart option and some music.